-The increase in the cost is based on actual expenditures being higher than forecasted to perform pole clearing on a similar number of units.
+The increase in the cost is based on actual expenditures being higher than forecasted in the revised 2023-2025 Base WMP to perform pole clearing on a similar number of units.
+Based on actual costs, the costs have been refined in the 2025 Update.